MolSSI/covid/README.md

 in a centralized location:

 * Provide Simulation input files (structures, configurations, scripts, Jupyter notebooks) to the community in an organized structure.
-Sorting done by Research Group, Target (spike protein, protease, etc), Simulation Program, Hardware/platform (cluster, cloud, local, etc).
+Sorting done by Research Group, proteins (spike protein, protease, etc), Simulation Program, Hardware/platform (cluster, cloud, local, etc).
 * Provide Trajectories to the community for analysis.
 Due to the nature of the trajectories’ sizes, we may only be able to provide pointers to the trajectories where possible.
 As the data, repository,